Batcave: In other media

+Comics

 Fictional history

 The cave was discovered and used long before by Bruce Wayne's ancestors as a storehouse as well as a means of transporting escaped slaves during the Civil War era.
 The 18th-century frontier hero Tomahawk once discovered a gargantuan bat belonging to Morgaine le Fey inside what can be assumed would become the Batcave.
 Wayne himself rediscovered the caves as a boy when he fell through a dilapidated well on his estate, but did not consider it as a potential base of operations until returning to Gotham to become Batman.
 In addition to a base, the Batcave serves as a place of privacy and tranquility, much like Superman's Fortress of Solitude.

 In earlier versions of the story, Bruce Wayne discovered the cave as an adult.
 In "The Origin of the Batcave" in Detective Comics #205 (March 1954), Batman tells Robin he had no idea the cave existed when he purchased the house they live in.
-He discovered the cave by accident when testing the floor of an old barn on the rear of the property, and the floor gave way.
+He discovered the cave by accident when, while he was testing the floor of an old barn on the rear of the property, the floor gave way.
 This story also established that a frontiersman named Jeremy Coe used the cave as a headquarters 300 years earlier.
 Bruce Wayne discovering the cave as an adult remained the case at least through Who's Who #2 in 1985.

 Upon his initial foray into crime-fighting, Wayne used the caves as a sanctum and to store his then-minimal equipment.
 As time went on, Wayne found the place ideal to create a stronghold for his war against crime, and has incorporated a plethora of equipment as well as expanding the cave for specific uses.